obss/sahi/docs/CLI.md

 If you want to export extra mAP bar plots and annotation area stats add `--extraplots` argument.

 If you want to specify area regions, set it as `--areas "[1024 9216 10000000000]"`.

-If you want to specify export directory, set it as `--out_dir output/folder/directory`.

 ## Custom scripts